Environmental Sciences

 ENVIRONMENTAL SCIENCE 243—MODERN AND ANCIENT TROPICAL ENVIRONMENT FIELD (NS)

 Spring.
 Credit, four hours.
-Additional tuition is required.
-Geological, biological, and paleontological examination of terrestrial and marine tropical ecosystems using Sapelo Island, Georgia (required weekend trip) and San Salvador Island, Bahamas (required spring break trip) as field-based case studies.
+No prerequisite.
+Permission of instructor and additional tuition is required.
+Geological, biological, and paleontological examination of terrestrial and marine tropical ecosystems using Sapelo Island, Georgia (required weekend trip) and San Salvador Island, The Bahamas (required spring break trip) as field-based case studies.
 Topics include: geology, interpreting past environments from the rock record, changing sea level, island biogeography, reef ecology, and human effects on environments.
 Lab credit is earned through participating in the field experiences.

 ENVIRONMENTAL SCIENCE 255— ENVIRONMENTAL COMMUNICATION

 On Demand.
 Credit, three hours.
-No prerequisites.
-Environmental issues that are often misunderstood can be communicated with effective writing and presentation methods.
-This class provides tools for addressing environmental misconceptions while also developing communication skills for a variety of personal, public, or academic situations.
+No prerequisite.
+Major issues in the environmental sciences are often misunderstood by the public.
+But such misconceptions can be overcome by recognizing logical fallacies and using effective communication techniques, such as dynamic presentations, clear writing, empathy, and storytelling.
+This class will provide the right tools for addressing false or misleading information while also developing proactive communication skills for communicating environmental science in a range of situations, whether personal, public, or academic.

 On demand.
 Credit, one to four hours.
 Requires permission of the instructor and an ENVS course.
 This course provides Environmental Science students with foundational skills for research under supervision of a faculty member.
 A stepping- stone to more advanced research work.
 This course does not satisfy distribution requirements in natural science and mathematics.